top of page

 Marvel Vs. Capcom 2 Arcade1Up

 These are overpriced and they knew exactly what they were doing releasing this collection after us die hards already bought the others.
-It released with bugs that mostly got patched, but it's not powerful enough for rollback netcode.
+It released with bugs that mostly got patched out, but it's not powerful enough for rollback netcode apparently.
 This will be my last one.

 Release: Oct 24, 2022